google/tf_mesh_renderer/README.md

 This is not an official Google product.

+**Note:** as of August 2021, these operations are available in [TensorFlow Graphics](https://www.tensorflow.org/graphics/api_docs/python/tfg/rendering/triangle_rasterizer/rasterize) with the choice of CPU (originally implemented here) and OpenGL backends.
+TensorFlow Graphics also includes [rasterize-then-splat](https://www.tensorflow.org/graphics/api_docs/python/tfg/rendering/splat/rasterize_then_splat), an algorithm that provides derivatives at occlusion boundaries, unlike this code.
+We recommend using TensorFlow Graphics instead of this library.

 The interface to the renderer is provided by mesh_renderer.py and rasterize_triangles.py, which provide TensorFlow Ops that can be added to a TensorFlow graph.
 The internals of the renderer are handled by a C++ kernel.